Steven Louth Law Offices

 Steven Louth Law Offices has two attorneys, father and son, who exclusively dedicate their practice to criminal defense.
 Steven Louth served as a deputy district attorney for Boulder County for eight years before leaving to start his own practice.
 He has 25 years experience practicing criminal law.
 He understands how the prosecutors put a DUI case together and he uses his experience prosecuting to help his clients.

 Both Steven Louth and Zachary Louth frequently conduct DUI jury trials.
-Potential clients who are considering taking their case to trial are always welcome and encouraged to watch one of our attorney’s conduct a DUI jury trial.
+Potential clients who are considering taking their case to trial are always welcome and encouraged to watch one of our attorney's conduct a DUI jury trial.
 Our office has handled thousands of DUI cases over the years, we know how to defend our clients and minimize repercussions.
-Call our office and speak with our Denver DUI Law Firm for a free consultation.
+Call our office and speak with an attorney at our DUI law firm for a free consultation.

 Consenting to Roadsides and Choosing a Chemical Test